JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 After we configure Kotlin, build.gradle file for the application should be updated.
 Now we can see that _apply plugin: 'kotlin-android'_ and the dependencies were added.

-For the details how to set up gradle for your project, please check [Using Gradle](/docs/reference/using-gradle.html).
+*(For more details how to set up gradle for your project, please check [Using Gradle](/docs/reference/using-gradle.html))*

 The last thing to do is to sync the project.
-Either press 'Sync Now' in a prompt or invoke an action **Sync Project with Gradle Files**.
+We can press 'Sync Now' in a prompt or invoke an action **Sync Project with Gradle Files**.

 ![Sync-Project-With-Gradle]({{ site.baseurl }}/{{ site.img_tutorial_root }}//kotlin-android/sync-project-with-gradle.png)